-marginal costs of generating and transmitting power to serve Empire's load.
-In this review, Staff has observed a decline in Empire's all-in costs to serve its load since the implementation of the SPP IM.
-Based on the available data from SPP, the modeled results performed by Empire, and a decline in Empire's ECA costs since the start of the SPP IM, Staff's analysis suggests that the SPP IM is benefitting Empire's Kansas customers.
+Staff has not performed a comprehensive review of the benefits and costs derived from Empire's participation in the various components of the SPP IM.
+Staff's analysis focused on short-run marginal costs of generating and transmitting power to serve Empire's load.
+In this review, Staff has observed a decline in Empire's all-in costs to serve its load during the 2020 ECA period and since the implementation of the SPP IM.
+Based on the available data from SPP, the modeled results performed by Empire, and the overall decline in Empire's ECA costs since the start of the SPP IM, Staff's analysis suggests that the SPP IM is benefitting Empire's Kansas customers.